G303K/Module-4-Challenge/README.md

 In this challange we were tasked with creating a quiz for a user to complete and submit their score.

 The quiz is a timed multiple-choice quiz about programming knowledge learned thoughout the course so far.

-User's will begin a timed, multiple choice 5-question quiz.
+User's will begin a timed multiple choice 5-question quiz with a 10-second time penalty for wrong answers.

 At the end of the quiz, users can submit their initials and apply it to a scoreboard.

+## Deployed application
+- (Link for the deployed application)

 ## Installation